 This is a surgical approach for lumbar fusion.
 In this technique, the surgeon makes a small incision on the patient’s side to avoid disrupting the stabilizing muscles along the back of the spine.

 With this approach, the surgeon makes two small incisions to expose the spine, without affecting the muscle — which typically occurs with the traditional, open fusion approach.

 Coflex Interlaminar Implant

 For select patients who have spinal stenosis and mild spondylolisthesis, this may be an option that is less invasive than a fusion.

 In this approach, a small tubular retractor is inserted between the muscle fibers along the spine, to gain access to the lesions that are compressing the spinal nerves.
 This technique can also be combined with specialized surgical tools to open up the holes (foramen) along the spine.

-You can learn more with the help of the medical animations of the spine; go to the Conditions and Surgeries page.
+You can learn more about orthopaedic spine surgery with the help of the medical animations of the spine; go to the Conditions and Surgeries page.